mvolkmann/blog/src/htmx.md

   It's best when an endpoint can be described in a single source file, rather than requiring editing multiple files.

-- Specify type checking or request data including values of request headers, path parameters, query parameters, and request bodies that can contain text, form data, JSON.
+- Specify validation and type checking of request data and receive helpful error messages.
+  Request data includes request headers, path parameters, query parameters, and request bodies that can contain text, form data, JSON.

 - Get request data in the form of request headers, path parameters,